-Unit 1: Overview of Law Basics: (approximately 15 class periods)
+Unit 1: Overview of Law Basics

 Students will review the basic principles and practices of the U.S. legal system.
 Students will be able to identify the distribution of legal power in the U.S. Government.
-Students will be able to discuss ethics and apply ethics to their decision making process
+Students will be able to discuss ethics and apply ethics to their decision-making process